learnbin.net nav logo

 • The variation of the property should be measurable, and it should have high sensitivity

-• The effect on the system that needs to measure temperature should be negligible (for example thermometric liquids that use in thermometers should have a very low heat capacity)
+• The effect on the system that needs to measure temperature should be negligible (for example thermometric liquids that are used in thermometers should have a very low heat capacity)

-Using this concept, there are many types of thermometers are available.
+Using this concept, there are many types of thermometers available.

 ThermometerThermometric property